Bracing Puppy Ears

 Step 3:Using the patterns, cut out one crossbrace and four dots from the moleskin.
 The moleskin cut-outs

-Step 4:Peel the backing from one of the moleskin dots, apply Skin Bond to the sticky side, then glue it to the fuzzy side of another dot.
+Step 4:Peel the backing from one of the moleskin dots, apply adhesive to the sticky side, then glue it to the fuzzy side of another dot.
 You will end up with two moleskin dot "sandwiches" - the top side will be the fuzzy side; the bottom will be the side with the peel-off backing.
 The fuzzy side will always be the "top" (facing up) as you build these two dot sandwiches.

 Gluing the dots